perappu/perappu-blog-11ty/content/posts/lorekeeper-migration-guide.md

 tags: ["lorekeeper", "laravel", "sysadmin"]
 ---

+### This guide is still a work in progress!
+Follow any of this at your own risk.

 ### Introduction
 This is a guide for how to migrate your Lorekeeper website from one provider (such as Dreamhost) to another (such as DigitalOcean or Hetzner).